 So it probably makes sense when I tell you our fare this week, despite all the inspiring, innovative foods we’ve been exposed to lately, has been the simple kind.

-Saute heaps of this mixture in oil, and you’re done!
-Whatever your late October is looking like these days, I hope simple, flavorful, home-cooked meals like this one become a part of it.Print
+Saute heaps of this mixture in oil, and you’re done.
+Whatever your schedule or the inside of your fridge is looking like these days, I hope simple, flavorful, home-cooked meals like this one can be a part of it.Print

-- 1/4 cup chopped onion
+- 1/4 cup finely diced sweet onion

-- 1/4 cup chopped parsley
+- 1/4 cup chopped fresh parsley

-- 1/2 teaspoon salt
+- 1 teaspoon coarse salt

-- 1/2 teaspoon black pepper
+- 1 teaspoon freshly ground black pepper

 - Category: Side Dishes

 - Method: Stovetop